daricecrumb/sleeper_project/project_notes.md

                 iii.
 START HERE, example of react+next+prisma - https://github.com/prisma/prisma-examples/tree/latest/javascript/rest-nextjs
                     1. FIGURE OUT WHY PETS NOT ON `npx prisma studio` & why player_info db empty.....
             3. then i have to figure out how to make sure prisma is hosting my backend server
+        note: i officially have a deployment that works on https://sleeper-project-vite.vercel.app/ where i can submit a number into a input box and it outputs from a query from my supabase database - now i have to
+            a. put all the data into supabase
+            b. build queries based on input values
+            c. chart.js
-3. api frontend
+3. DONE - send requests from frontend
     a. input variable from a frontend input - DONE
     b. send variable to api endpoint - DONE
-    c. confirm it works on production
+    c. confirm it works on production - DONE
-        i. figure out why vercel deployment is blocking on CORS resource
+        i. figure out why vercel deployment is blocking on CORS resource - DONE
 4. finish backend
+    a. input the rest of the data from player_info
+        i. data is not writing to db programmatically (using localhost:3000) - figure out why... ii. error inserting data into supabase - debugging with insomnia api and `node .` on root directory with the `index.js` file - seems to be working well, now to figure out why supabase won't work ii. update - worked!! supabase wasn't working because of grant permissions, due to prisma bug, which were sorted here: https://stackoverflow.com/questions/67551593/supabase-client-permission-denied-for-schema-public iii. now need to delete the current data from db and then write the whole db correctly from api
-    c. do same with the scoring settings & the stats
+    b. do same with the scoring settings & the stats
-    d. add manipulations to data that can be called by endpoints
+    c. add manipulations to data that can be called by endpoints
-    e. don't forget to add the routes & urls to CORS
+    d. don't forget to add the routes & urls to CORS
 5. chart.js
     a. https://towardsdatascience.com/django-pandas-and-chart-js-for-a-quick-dashboard-e261bce38bee
 6. make interaction happen between user input & chart output